Events

 Learn more

-On five dates each year, the world’s best pyrotechnicians enchant the evening sky above the impressive backdrop of the Herrenhausen Gardens.
-There is also a supporting programme at many locations in the Great Garden: from theatre and cabaret to folklore and colourful entertainment for young and old.
+On five occasions each year, the world’s best pyrotechnicians light up the evening sky above the impressive backdrop of the Herrenhausen Gardens.
+There is also a supporting programme at many locations in the Royal Gardens of Herrenhausen in Hanover.
+From theatre and cabaret to folklore and colourful entertainment for young and old.
 The fireworks displays by renowned pyrotechnic artists are accompanied by music and judged by an independent panel of experts.

 Learn more